AksoEo/admin-dashboard/CONTRIBUTING.md

 # Contributing to the AKSO frontend
-Read [src/README.md](./src/README.md) for an overview over the project files.
+Read [src/README.md](./src/README.md) for an overview over the project.

 …todo…